 Stuck Float in the Carburetor on Your Bad Boy Mower

 Look for a leak near the air intake.
 A leak in this area may signify you have a stuck float.
-The float is the part in the carburetor that kind of acts like a gate keeper.
-It determines when to allow fuel to flow into the carburetor and when to stop flow.
+The float is the part in the carburetor that kind of acts like a gatekeeper.
+It determines when to allow fuel to flow into the carburetor and when to stop the flow.